 For summer backpacking, the only choice for me is the Petzl E+lite.
 This is an incredibly light headtorch at only 27g, and it provides enough light for use around camp or in a bothy.
 The new model is much brighter than the old one.
-It still isn’t really powerful enough for walking with, but for the majority of summer use that’s an edge case.
+It still isn’t really powerful enough for night hiking with, but for the majority of summer use that’s an edge case.

 If I need more power – for winter trips, or summer alpine routes where pre-dawn starts are required – then I favour the Black Diamond ReVolt.
 This lamp can either use rechargeable batteries (charged from USB within the torch itself) or standard replaceable AAA cells (Lithiums for winter).

-I carry the following lenses and other items:
+I have the following lenses and other items:

-3. UV filters for both lenses.
+5. UV filters for all lenses.
 I find UV filters convenient for coping with the moisture, grime and condensation that go hand-in-hand with backpacking photography.

-4. Lens hoods for both lenses.
+6. Lens hoods.
 To help cope with difficult lighting and as another layer of defence against water droplets.

-7. Spare batteries.
-The X-Pro2 seems to get through batteries slightly more quickly, so I’ve added an extra battery to my collection.
-I’ll probably be taking four spares with me on my trails this year.
+6. Spare batteries.
+The X-Pro2 seems to get through batteries at a prodigious rate, so I’ve added an extra battery to my collection.
+I usually carry 3-4 spare batteries on most trips.

 9. Lens cloths.
 Because stuff gets dirty.

-In 2015 I was using my iPhone as a music player and for audiobooks, but in an effort to save battery life I decided to dust off my old 2012 iPod Nano.
+I carry a 6th-generation iPod Nano.
 This tiny device weighs about 21g, has 16GB of storage, and runs for 24 hours on a single charge.